 Fishing Ranges – Locate fishing spots at a glance with multiple depth ranges

 Fishing Ranges is a feature mainly designed for anglers, so if you are a spearfishing enthusiast, you might use it to highlight the different depths at which the various species lives.
 You can boat directly above areas where you can catch the types of fish you are looking for, or you can find holes, hills, and drop-offs where they might hide.

 You can highlight up to 5 depth ranges with different colors at the same time on the SonarChart layer.

-How to: tap on Menu>Map Options then scroll till you find Fishing Range than start adding depths for the 1st range and choose a name and color; then add more.
+How to: tap on the Map Options button in the lower left corner and scroll till you find Fishing Range than start adding depths for the 1st range and choose a name and color; then add more.

 Update Maps – A world of reasons to update your charts